Increased intracranial pressure in adults treatment. Intracranial pressure - symptoms and treatment

 • weakness;

 There are many ways to treat this disease.
-In any case, you should not self-medicate, relieving pain with strong painkillers.
-It is better to consult a doctor and undergo an examination, because. intracranial pressure can be caused by a tumor or head injury, and a careless attitude to one's health can lead to serious consequences.
+In any case, you should not self-medicate by relieving pain with strong painkillers.
+It is better to consult a doctor and undergo an examination, because...
+Intracranial pressure can be caused by a tumor or head injury, and neglect of your health can lead to serious consequences.

 Sometimes they resort to surgical intervention.
-The need for this arises if the disease is the result of a stroke or severe head injury.
+The need for this arises if the disease is a consequence of a stroke or severe head injury.

 One of the causes of intracranial pressure may be excess weight.
-Therefore, doctors advise to maintain constant weight control.
+Therefore, doctors advise constant weight control.
 It is worth reconsidering your habits, namely:

 • smoking;